 So I got this one as a gift, which meant that I felt sympathetic towards it, which in turn meant that I would have to remind myself to stay neutral and give it the non-partisan treatment it deserved.
 It also meant that I had no idea what it cost.

 I looked it up online and I found one vendor in Britain who sold 500ml for 20 pounds sterling (about 32€/700ml).
 Another vendor I found was in Russia, and the price was 3700 roubles for a standard 700ml bottle (52€/700ml).
-I figured I would just assume that the actual price was somewhere in the middle, at around 40€/700ml.
-A 2/10.
+I figured I would just assume that the actual price was somewhere in the middle, at around 40€ for 700ml.

 The bottle design: Sobolinaya was being marketed as an upscale brand, and as such it would have been understandable had it gone with the ground glass finish that seemed to be so typical in this segment.

 Sobolinaya had a faint, sweetish smell that was very promising, and it didn’t disappoint.
 The immediate sensation was a little bit spicy, but this turned into a mellow, sweet taste that was very agreeable.
 It made me think of pine trees, actually.
 And when it went down, it did so without a fight, almost like water.
 Like any good vodka should.
-(10/10).

 Overall, this Sobolinaya vodka was one of more memorable ones.
-A strong 7.0.